Located 290 miles southwest of Anchorage, Alaska, Katmai sits in the middle of one of the most volcanically active landmasses on earth.

 By 3,000 BCE, inhabitants were building permanent, semi-subterranean homes called ciqlluaq along the lake’s shoreline.

 Most of Katmai’s indigenous people were of Alutiiq/Sugpiaq descent — one of the eight Alaska Native peoples.
-Their primary food sources were salmon, halibut, and whale.
+Their primary food sources were salmon, halibut, and whales.
 Land mammals and berries provided secondary sustenance based on the seasons.

 Russian explorers arrived in the Katmai area in the 1740s, and European fur traders soon followed.